apache/couchdb/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Changes are covered by tests
 - [ ] Any new configurable parameters are documented in `rel/overlay/etc/default.ini`
 - [ ] Documentation changes were made in the `src/docs` folder
+- [ ] Documentation changes were backported (separated PR) to affected branches